Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 In summary, ginger will be the best ally against winter infections, and it could be a support – admittedly negligible, but a support all the same – for your heart and vascular health, also for fight against various types of inflammation, which ranges from post-sport recovery to allergies of all kinds.
 It is also an ideal plant for promote digestion, in herbal tea for example, or as a spice in your meat marinades.

-Still in the flagship category of "superfoods", turmeric is anti-inflammatory, antioxidant, improves digestion and protects the liver.
-We therefore take all the benefits of ginger, to which we add hepatic protection, oh so precious in our modern societies where the liver is put to the test, between excess sugar and meals that are far too caloric.
+Still in the flagship category of “superfoods”, turmeric is anti-inflammatory, antioxidant, improves digestion and protects the liver.
+We therefore take all the benefits of ginger, to which we add liver protection, oh so precious in our modern societies where the liver is put to the test, between excess sugar and meals that are sometimes too rich.
+As a reminder, the liver is an organ that detoxifies the body, and it unfortunately suffers most of the time in silence.

 We lend to the pepper antioxidant properties linked to its great richness in flavonoids (a family of polyphenols, always them) and in vitamin C. It would be anti-inflammatory, antioxidant, anti-cancer and it would be a regulator of blood sugar, via capsaicin, the active ingredient that gives peppers their taste… spicy!

-In summary, if you digest it well, and you have an inflammatory condition or you tend to overtax your insulin by eating foods rich in carbohydrates and sugars too often, you will not hesitate to consume time in time of the pepper in order to give character to the dishes while possibly reaping the benefits.
+In summary, if you digest it well, and you have an inflammatory background or you tend to over-solicit your insulin by eating foods rich in carbohydrates and sugars too often, you will not hesitate to consume chili pepper from time to time in order to give character to dishes while possibly reaping benefits.

 Again, the pepper is anti-inflammatory, it improves digestion, and it increases the production of endorphins, this hormone that provides a feeling of well-being.
 It's a very good antioxidant, which would have a beneficial action on the liver.
 Its beneficial properties are very similar to those of pepper, and we will not hesitate to sprinkle our dishes with pepper if we wish to improve our digestion, optimize our recovery and spare our liver, while having fun.

 Like turmeric or ginger, saffron is often considered a superfood.
-It has antioxidant, relaxing properties, and it improves digestion.
-It is rich in vitamins and minerals, especially vitamin B6 (useful for hemoglobin, protein synthesis, lipid and glycogen metabolism), in iron (again for hemoglobin) and in magnesium, which has many benefits.
+It has antioxidant and relaxing properties, and it improves digestion.
+It is rich in vitamins and minerals, particularly vitamin B6 (useful for hemoglobin, protein synthesis, lipid and glycogen metabolism), in iron (again for hemoglobin) and in magnesium, which has many benefits.
 It is precisely magnesium that is responsible for the relaxing benefits of saffron.

 image source